Asgeirms/Cloud9/web/README.md

 As of now, the project consists of 6 folders, with 4 of them being django apps (`adminpage`, `authenticate`, `happenings` and `swiping`), one being a folder for util files (`util`) and the last one being the main folder (`web`).

-####Adminpage
+All app folders include `migration` and `template` folders and some include `static` folders.
+The `migration` folder includes the database migrations, the `templates` folder is for the html files and the `static` folder is for css, images and js files.
+All apps also contain the files created upon django app creation.

+### Adminpage
 The `adminpage` app contains all pages related to the adminpage and the subpages.
-The adminpage contains pages for curating events and creating/editing/deleting short descriptions, accessibility tags and event categories.
+The adminpage contains pages for curating events and creating/editing/deleting short descriptions, accessibility tags and event tags.

-The app has a `migration` folder for the database migrations, a `static` folder where css files are located and a `templates` folder for the templates. migrations.
-The folder also contains files created upon django app creation and a `forms.py` file.

-####Authenticate
+In addition to folders and files that exist in all apps, this also includes a `forms.py` file.

+### Authenticate
 The `authenticate` app contains all pages and models related to users, login and registration.

-The app has a `migration` folder for the database migrations and a `template` folder for the templates.
-The folder also contains files created upon django app creation and a `forms.py` file and a `validators.py` file.
+In addition to folders and files that exist in all apps, this also includes a `forms.py` file and a `validators.py` file.

 The `models.py` contains the `User` model, which inherits fields based on the Django User model.

-####Happenings
+### Happenings
 The `happenings` app contains all pages and models related to events and filters.
 This includes the 'My Events', 'All events' and the 'Download XML'.

-The app has a `fixtures` folder for scripts helped to upload dummy data, a `migration` folder for the database migrations, a `static` folder for css and js files, a `template` folder for the templates and a `templatetags` folder for templatetags.
-The folder also contains files created upon django app creation and a `forms.py` file and a `serializers.py` file.

-####Swiping
+In addition to folders and files that exist in all apps, this also includes a `forms.py` file, a `serializers.py` file, the folder `fixtures`

+### Swiping
 The `swiping` app contains the pages and files related to the "swiping/spinning".

-The app has a `migration` folder for the database migrations, a `static` folder for css, images and js files and a `template` folder for the templates.
-The folder also contains files created upon django app creation and a `paginator.py` file.

-###Web
+In addition to folders and files that exist in all apps, this also includes a `paginator.py` file.

+### Web
 The `web` folder contains the projects settings, and the templates and css files for the `base.html` file and the `header.html` file.